Xilinx/Vitis-AWS-F1-Developer-Labs/modules/module_01/data_movement.md

            unsigned int size = doc_sizes[doc];

            // Non-blocking CPU-FPGA overlap using events
-           // Check if we have enough flags from the FPGA device to process the next doc
-           // If not, wait until the next sub-buffer is read back to the host
-           // Update the number of available words and sub-buffer count (iter)

-	     needed += size;
+	   // Calculate size by needed by CPU for processing next document score needed += size;

+	   //Check if flgas processed by FPGA is greater than needed by CPU.
+Else, block CPU
-             if (needed > available)
+	   //Update the number of available words and sub-buffer count(iter) if (needed > available)
 	      {
                flagWait[iter].wait();